 The quorum necessary to transact business at a national general meeting shall be at least 5 per cent of the membership of the Alliance.

-A national general meeting shall be called not later than 28 days after the receipt by the federal secretary of a request in writing signed by not less than 5% of the members of the Alliance.

-SECTION 6 - INDUSTRIAL MATTERS
+(h) A national general meeting shall have the power to require the Board or Federal Council to deal with a matter.
+The relevant body shall deal with the matter promptly.SECTION 6 - INDUSTRIAL MATTERS

 57 - INDUSTRIAL DISPUTES